 This trend has artificially inflated survival rates, just one of the ways the oncology industry “pads” its numbers, because they are boasting survivors who would have survived anyway, without treatment, because they were entirely healthy.

 I confess I have never had a mammogram and do not plan to in the future.
 I choose a present and future without radiation.
 I feel confident in this decision mostly because my lifestyle is very disease preventive.
 I have had thermographic scans, however, and will do that periodically.

 When my mother went on a mission to Italy for her church, she refused mammography.
 She’d studied how the radiation exposure in the mammogram is high, and some theorize that smashing a tumor in the breast may cause it to spread.
 She finally negotiated the ability to use thermography, which is painless, non-invasive, and radiation-free.

-You can find this technology in many areas of the country now, although the high-profit mammography industry still controls the breast-cancer screening industry.
+You can find this technology in many areas of the country now.

 What about DCIS?

 DCIS (Ductal Carcinoma In situ) is non-invasive and accounts for 20-25% of new breast cancer cases diagnosed each year, but the National Cancer Institute no longer refers to DCIS as breast cancer.
 Why?
 Maybe because research published in 2015 reported that the death rate for women with DCIS is very low (about 3%) regardless of treatment or lack of treatment, and this is about the same death rate of women without DCIS, as well!6